These hidden sugars in common foods may surprise you!

 1. Breakfast Cereals

 Whilst it’s pretty obvious that cereals like ‘Froot Loops’ or ‘Honey Nut Cheerios’ and just about anything aimed at children are packed with sugar, even more ‘adult’ options like granola are certainly not as nutritious as they may appear.
 A single bowl of Quaker Oat Granola, for example, can have 23 grams of sugar!
 That’s almost a woman’s entire daily intake.
 Add dried fruit and the GI is off the charts.

 What to eat instead: Muselli is usually lower in both fat and sugar.
 You can also make your own sugar free granola with recipes like these.

-Whilst rice and vegetables may seem healthy, the reality is that sushi (especially the cheap supermarket kind) is high in low fibre carbs, salt and calories and low in just about anything else, including protein.
-And yes, did you know that sushi rice wouldn’t be sushi rice without some added sugar?
+Whilst rice and vegetables may seem healthy, the reality is that sushi (especially the cheap supermarket kind) is high in low fibre carbs, salt and calories.
+It’s also low in just about anything else, including protein.
+And yes, did you know that rice wouldn’t be sushi rice without some added sugar?